awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 If you leave out the `KmsKeyId` parameter, the resulting volume is encrypted using your default key for EBS encryption\.
 You must specify a key ID to encrypt the volume to a different CMK\.

-For more information, see [Restoring an Amazon EBS volume from a snapshot](ebs-restoring-volume.md)\.
+For more information, see [Creating a volume from a snapshot](ebs-creating-volume.md#ebs-create-volume-from-snapshot)\.

 ### Restore an unencrypted volume \(encryption by default enabled\)<a name="volume-account-on"></a>